 A minimum of three external reviewers will be recruited to evaluate each full application.
-Reviewers will be asked to comment on the high risk, high reward and interdisciplinarity criteria, as well as the feasibility criterion as it relates to the research plan only.
+Reviewers will be asked to comment on the high risk and high reward criteria, as well as the feasibility criterion as it relates to the research plan only.
 To support this evaluation, the external review process will be double-blind, with applicants not knowing the identity of the external reviewers, and external reviewers not provided information that would identify the research team.
 The external reviewers will have access to the summary from the NOI and to the GBA+ section, the research proposal and budget justification from the full application.

 Each application will also be assigned to five members of the multidisciplinary review panel.
 Members will have access to the entire application, in addition to the external reviewer reports.
 The members will assess proposals against the following selection criteria: